The Electoral Commission guidance includes notes to candidates and their agents about standing for election, and also provides nomination forms.

 To be elected as a member of City of York Council you must be:

 - 18 years of age or over at the date of nomination, and

-- be a local government elector for the City of York Council's area, or
+- be a local government elector for the City of York Council area, or

-- their principal or only place of work before the day of their nomination as a candidate has been in the City of York Council's area, or
+- your principal or only place of work before the day of your nomination as a candidate has been in the City of York Council area, or

 Certain people are not eligible to stand for election, including anyone who:

 - holds a paid office under the local authority or a politically restricted post, as defined in Part I of the Local Government and Housing Act 1989.